w3c/webrtc-rtptransport/explainer.md

 - Do batch processing to run much less often than per-packet, to reduce overheads in high bandwidth situations, where packets are sent and received thousands of times per second.

-Complexities of sending and receiving packets other than these requirements are still handled by the User Agent, such as encryption and congestion control
+Complexities of sending and receiving packets other than these requirements are still handled by the User Agent, such as encryption and congestion control.

 ## Examples